It doesn’t have to be so hard to save money

 - Don’t make enough money

-But let’s dig a little deeper, and I’ll give you some suggestions for how to turn your struggle into success.
+Let’s dig a little deeper into each one, and I’ll give you some suggestions for how to turn your struggle into success.

 1. I’m living beyond my means

 If your daily expenses exceed your monthly income, there’s nothing left to save.
 Plus, living beyond your means only sets you up to get deeper in debt because you don’t have any cash savings to cover a financial emergency.

 To overcome this struggle, there’s really one thing you have to do.
 Cut expenses.

 Depending on your financial circumstances, this could mean:

 - you get rid of the car payment (and the shiny new car)

 - downsize your home and move to a more affordable neighborhood

 - stop going to Starbucks, Target, Amazon, or wherever else you spend compulsively